 Honeymoon victim phase.
-By contrast, the person on the receiving end of a narcissistic rage, the victim, is traumatized.
+By contrast, the person on the receiving end of narcissistic rage, the victim, is traumatized.
 Their “I’m afraid for my life,” survival instincts kick into overdrive and causes them to become more aware of their surroundings and the words that are being said.
 This hypervigilance in the middle of an abusive event is designed to help the victim know when they need to freeze, fight, and/or flee.
-Within seconds of entering this survival mode, the victim’s body is flooded with adrenaline and others hormones designed to take the necessary next steps.
+Within seconds of entering this survival mode, the victim’s body is flooded with adrenaline and other hormones designed to take the necessary next steps.
 The executive functioning of the brain is diminished so the body can take action.
 This is why most people have a hard time verbally responding during an attack.

 The problem is that it takes 36 to 72 hours after the last survival hormonal release for the body to fully reset.
 Many victims feel like everything is foggy as they are still in a state of shock.
 When the narcissist’s manic phase is combined with the victim’s obscure phase, there is great confusion.
 The narcissist, having no empathy for the victim, doesn’t understand why the victim is acting so sour.
 The victim, having too many mental replays of the event, doesn’t understand why the narcissist is acting like nothing significant happened.